Mabel Hashisaka

 Mabel Hashisaka (née Kawakami) is an American business owner from Hawaii.
 In 2016 she received Makana Hooko no Ke Ola, a Lifetime Achievement Award from the Small Business Association of Hawaii.

 Biography

-Hashisaka was born in Lihue, Hawaii.
+Hashisaka was born in Lihue, Hawaii in 1928.
 Her father had emigrated from Japan in 1905.
 She attended Waimea High School, graduating in 1946.
-She then studied at the University of Hawaii, graduating with a degree in psychology and Indiana University, where she earned a master’s degree in education.
+She then studied at the University of Hawaiʻi, graduating with a degree in psychology and Indiana University, where she earned a master’s degree in education.
 She initially worked as a teacher on the Big Island.

 In 1965 she founded Kauai Kookie from a small kitchen in Waimea.
 The business produced small cookies marketed to Japanese visitors to Kauai who wished to take gifts from the area back to Japan, in a tradition known as omiyage.

 The first product was based on the recipe for chocolate macadamia-nut shortbread borrowed from a friend of Hashisaka's.
 As the business grew, the bakery moved to larger premises in Hanapepe and began producing a wider range of biscuits and cookies.